verrazzano/docs/content/en/docs/guides/migrate/integrate/nginx/_index.md

 The instructions assume Prometheus is installed in `monitoring` namespace, using kube-prometheus-stack as documented in [Install Prometheus on OCNE]({{< relref "/docs/guides/migrate/install/prometheus/_index.md" >}}).
 The instructions also assume ingress-controller is installed using Helm, will change once it is installed as a CNE module.

-### Prometheus Metrics using Service Monitor
+### Prometheus metrics using ServiceMonitor

-1. Configure ingress controller to enable metrics and creation of Service Monitor
+1. Configure ingress controller to enable metrics and creation of ServiceMonitor

    {{< clipboard >}}
    <div class="highlight">